Jonathan-Espin-Martin/DataScience-Master-Degree-Project/README.md

 - **Model Output (`output.json`)**: Output from the model showcasing predicted values or classifications.

 #### Inside the `RuntimeModel` Folder
-Each algorithm type—Random Forest, XGBoost, and ANN—contains a dedicated sub-folder named `predictor`, which holds the following:
+Each algorithm type Random Forest, XGBoost, and ANN contains a dedicated sub-folder named `predictor`, which holds the following:

 1. **Model Files**:
    - The trained model is stored as a `.rar` file for easy portability.